This post contains affiliate links. If you buy through these links, I may earn a small commission.

 The commercial manufacturer is Heinz and it is made in Holland.
 You should be able to find it where you buy groceries, or at a speciality convenience store.

 It can be either tart or sweet or both, depending on the ingredients.
 Commercial HP sauce has glucose-fructose syrup, rye flour, malt vinegar, spirit vinegar, barley, tamarind extract, molasses, artificial colours, artificial preservatives and artificial flavours.

 (Our homemade recipe has none of these ingredients.)

 HP Sauce is so good!
 It is so flavorful; it’s spicy with fruity tones along with a zing of vinegar.
 It’s thick, but not as thick as ketchup.
 You can thicken it to whatever consistency you like, just let it cook longer.
 The longer it cooks, the thicker your sauce will become.

 Because of the vinegar in the recipe, Hp sauce does not need to be refrigerated.
 However, we do keep ours in the fridge after we open the jar.
 Of course, if you follow the canning recipe below, your sealed jars are perfectly safe in your cupboard or kitchen pantry.

 There are many ways to use it!

-- Brush onto grilling meats, like steaks, chicken or heartier meat dishes like pork pies.
+- Brush onto grilling meats like sausage, steaks, bangers, chicken or heartier meat dishes like pork pies.

 - Use for marinating steaks.